-- Function $\sigma(t)$ defines the short rate volatility, and a(t) determines the shape of the volatility structure. - Under this model, many European-style securities can be evaluated analytically, and efficient numerical procedures can be developed for American-style securities.
+- Function $\sigma(t)$ defines the short rate volatility, and a(t) determines the shape of the volatility structure. - Many European-style securities can be evaluated analytically. - Efficient numerical procedures can be developed for American-style securities.

 The Hull-White Model